Coconut3223/io/docs/source/NLP/subword.rst

 In this paper, we propose a new subword segmentation algorithm based on a unigram language model, which is capable of outputing multiple sub-word segmentations with probabilities.
 The unigram language model makes an assumption that each subword occurs independently, and consequently, the probability of a subword sequence

-[Subword Regularization: Improving Neural Network Translation Models with Multiple Subword Candidates]: https://arxiv.org/pdf/1804.10959.pdf

-[Neural Machine Translation of Rare Words with Subword Units]
+`Neural Machine Translation of Rare Words with Subword Units`_
 **********************************************************************

 .. hint:: Abstract